Otrex/myTkInterFramework/README.md

 # myTkInterFramework

+<b>Note: This framework has only been tested on windows..</b>
-This frame work is used to make creating Aplications easier
+This frame work is used to make creating Applications easier
 <h2>To start test</h2>
 Use: